Application Tips

 Read below for tips on how to make your next NYSCA/NYFA Artist Fellowship application stand out from the crowd, courtesy of the NYFA Grants team.

-You are a current New York State resident, and/or a resident of one of the Indian Nations located therein.
+• You are a current New York State resident, and/or a resident of one of the Tribal Nations located therein.

-If you are applying as a collaboration (up to 3 artists working together on a regular basis) all names are listed in your application form.
+• If you are applying as a collaboration (up to 3 artists working together on a regular basis) all names should be listed in your application form.

-If you have applied in more than 1 category (applicants can apply in up to 2 categories each cycle), you have indicated this in your application form.
+• If you have applied in more than 1 category (applicants can apply in a maximum of 2 categories each cycle), you have indicated this in your application form.

 Before you upload your VISUAL ARTS Work Samples (Disciplines: Architecture/Environmental Structures/Design,Craft/Sculpture, Interdisciplinary Work, Painting, Photography, Printmaking/Drawing/Book Arts), check to make sure: